 We have all of these buttons.
 What we will do now, we will open our main_activity.java file and we will fix this error that appears here, of course, because we changed the name of our layout file.
 So we will instead type R.layout.layout1, and that will fix the error we have.

-I will run the app on my emulato.
-If you want you can do it on your emulator or your real device if you want.
+I will run the app on my emulator.
+You can do it on your emulator or your real device if you want.
 I’m compiling.
-As you can see Gradle build running and will be sent to the emulator if it doesn’t find errors in the code at compilation time.
+As you can see, Gradle builds running and will be sent to the emulator if it doesn’t find errors in the code during the compilation time.

 Right now, we will switch to the emulator to see if everything works as expected.
-Here you can see my emulator that it actually opened in the settings folder and settings app of the Android.
-I am running Android PI on this emulator and as you can see we have our file manager.
-In the bottom we have five buttons.
+Here you can see my emulator that it opened in the settings folder and settings app of the Android.
+I am running an Android PI on this emulator and as you can see we have our file manager.
+At the bottom we have five buttons.